The hearts, souls, ears, Constitution of the United States, and the minds of many must be tired this election season.

-If our expectation is that our clients make informed decisions about their choices, and use the various forms of knowledge, observation and rhetoric that we make available to them today, why, then, should our process of discovery be any less informed?
+If our expectation is that our clients make informed decisions about their choices by using the various forms of knowledge, observation and rhetoric available to them today, why, then, should our process of discovery be any less informed?

 It is our duty to be informed, and to take advantage of one of the most precious freedoms we have been given.